tobia33/password_manager/README.md

 The encryption is made using the Fernet encryption from the python cryptography library

 Password manager is a python program, to use it you should download the password_manager_py directory and execute password_manager.py

+a GUI idea for an application using html css was in development but it is not anymore